Hardware startup challenge · Physical AI · Submissions open

 Who we are.

-Fountain is a Physical AI accelerator and venture studio bridging Silicon Valley and Shenzhen.
+FOUNTAIN is a Physical AI accelerator and venture studio bridging Silicon Valley and Shenzhen.

 We invest in and help build early-stage startups bringing AI into the physical world — consumer robotics, embodied intelligence, smart wearables, and the next generation of hardware that makes AI tangible.